Fingerprint-Based Blood-Grouping

 Nick Olivier (Ed.) • 1 October 2025

-Blood-Grouping using Various Tools and Techniques
+"Overview of Fingerprint-Based Blood-Grouping using Various Tools and Techniques"

 Identifying blood groups, according to Sharma et al., is crucial for medical diagnostics and emergency care, but traditional methods are invasive, time-consuming, and often inaccessible.
 To address this, researchers are exploring fingerprint-based blood grouping as a non-invasive, rapid, and cost-effective alternative.